-For most of my life, I live in the suburbs outside of Vancouver.
-Usually a few times a year, we head into the big city.
-It was really cool to visit Vancouver and walk along the Granville Street to see how much it has changed since the last time I was there.
-If Vancouver is in your bucket list, this is the place you need to visit and enjoy.
+For most of my life, I lived in the suburbs outside of Vancouver.
+Usually a few times a year, we would head into the big city.
+It was really cool to visit Vancouver and walk along Granville Street to see how much it has changed since the last time I was there.
+If visiting Vancouver is on your bucket list, this is one place you need to visit and enjoy.

 Today, I will share a few simple moves that will help you alleviate neck pain.